data61/anonlink-client/docs/blocking-schema.rst

 Blocking Schema
 ===============
-There are various blocking methods available suits various problems.
-To make our API as generic as possible to use different blocking methods, we designed a blocking schema to specify which blocking method to use and its configurations.
+Each blocking method has its own configuration and parameters to tune with.
+To make our API as generic as possible, we designed the blocking schema to specify the configuration of the blocking method including features to use in generating blocks and hyperparameters etc.

 Currently we support two blocking methods:

 * Probability signature

 * LSH based :math:`\lambda`-fold

 which are proposed by the following publication: